aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

 Enable cross-cluster replication in Aiven for Apache Cassandra® |beta|
 ======================================================================

-Enabling the cross-cluster replication (CCR) feature requires building a CCR setup on the Aiven side and, next, configuring the replication on the Apache Cassandra side.
-This article covers the first part only by providing instructions on how to set up the CCR in your Aiven for Apache Cassandra® service on the Aiven side.
+Enabling the cross-cluster replication (CCR) feature requires building a CCR setup in the Aiven platform and, next, configuring the replication on the Apache Cassandra side.
+This article covers the first part only by providing instructions on how to set up CCR for your Aiven for Apache Cassandra® service on the Aiven side.

-For the other part - the configuration of the replication factor, which ultimately makes the replication work - see the instruction in **Set up the replication factor**.
+..
+For the other part (the configuration of the replication factor on the Apache Cassandra side), which ultimately makes the replication work, see the instruction in **Set up the replication factor**.

 About enabling CCR
 ------------------